niehusst/MOPbx/README.md

 ## Testing

-This repo uses `pytest`, so to run all tests, you can simply run in you terminal the following command (after doing the setup process):
+This repo uses `pytest`, so to run all tests, you can simply run in you terminal the following command (after doing the setup process) FROM WITHIN THE `MOPbx/tests/` DIRECTORY:
 ```
 pytest
 ```